katedjackson/get-fit-done/README.md

 https://chrome.google.com/webstore/detail/idkfitbit/fecjgkehmgognabbnohaoombfboddooo

-See the instructions below if you would rather delve into the developer side of flow.
+See the instructions below if you would rather delve into the developer side.

-### Web App
+### Development Mode
 ```shell
 npm install
 npm run build